rust-lang/rust/src/test/COMPILER_TESTS.md

 * Environment (fourth word of the target triple): `gnu`, `msvc`, `musl`.
 * Pointer width: `32bit`, `64bit`.
 * Stage: `stage0`, `stage1`, `stage2`.

+### Other Header Commands

+* `min-{gdb,lldb}-version`
+* `min-llvm-version`
+* `must-compile-successfully` for UI tests, indicates that the test is supposed to compile, as opposed to the default where the test is supposed to error out.
+* `compile-flags` passes extra command-line args to the compiler, e.g. `compile-flags -g` which forces debuginfo to be enabled.
+* `should-fail` indicates that the test should fail; used for "meta testing", where we test the compiletest program itself to check that it will generate errors in appropriate scenarios.
+This header is ignored for pretty-printer tests.
+* `gate-test-X` where `X` is a feature marks the test as "gate test" for feature X.
+  Such tests are supposed to ensure that the compiler errors when usage of a gated feature is attempted without the proper `#![feature(X)]` tag.
+  Each unstable lang feature is required to have a gate test.

 ## Revisions